CitadelCS/csci-202/src/main/java/edu/citadel/csci202/assignments/assignment1/README.md

 ![Tweetreader Sample Output](../../../../../../../../images/TweetSampleOutput.png)

-Please note that in the above, I didn’t remove the ‘,’ after the user mention or the hashtag.
+Please note that in the above, I did not remove the ‘,’ after the user mention or the hashtag.
 To receive a 100% credit, please remove the commas.

 ## Total Points: 100

-## Grading Rubic
+## Grading Rubric

 |               |  5  |  4  |  3  |  2  |  1  | Points |
 |---------------|:---:|:---:|:---:|:---:|:---:|:------:|